 BAYC NFTs that were used as collateral on NFT lending platform BendDAO are approaching the lowest “Health Factor” levels.
 Health Factor (HF) represents the safety of deposited NFTs against borrowed Ether ($ETH), with level 1 triggering the liquidation.

 The higher the value of the HF, the more secure the funds will be during a crash.

 Run on the Bank

 As of August 22, BendDAO has run out of $ETH and people who lent their money to buy NFTs on leverage, can’t take their cash off the protocol.
 15,000 $ETH were lent out and there is only 12.5 wrapped ETH ($wETH) left in the contract (per NFTStatistics.eth).

 This would also mean that borrowers need to pay 100% interest on their borrowed $ETH, as the debt against the NFTs is rising fast.
 Meanwhile, the NFTs are being listed in BendDAO auctions, but are not hitting exchanges, due to the fact there is no one bidding on them.

 Bored Apes Yacht Club is a collection of 10,000 “Bored Apes” existing on the Ethereum blockchain.
 As of this writing, BAYC has the highest floor price of any NFT project in the market at 69.7 $ETH, with a total volume of 653.1K $ETH (per OpenSea).

-Due to the high demand for BAYC NFTs, this impending liquidation is viewed by some in the space as an opportunity to buy at a discount.
+Due to the high demand for BAYC NFTs, some view this impending liquidation as a discounted buying opportunity.
 However, the process will be accompanied by a lot of pain, particularly for holders who bought at an all-time high.